Natural language processing

 Natural language processing (NLP) is the processing of natural language information by a computer.
-The study of NLP, a subfield of computer science, is generally associated with artificial intelligence.
-NLP is related to information retrieval, knowledge representation, computational linguistics, and more broadly with linguistics.
+NLP is a subfield of computer science and is closely associated with artificial intelligence.
+NLP is also related to information retrieval, knowledge representation, computational linguistics, and linguistics more broadly.

 Major processing tasks in an NLP system include: speech recognition, text classification, natural language understanding, and natural language generation.

 History

 Natural language processing has its roots in the 1950s.
-Already in 1950, Alan Turing published an article titled "Computing Machinery and Intelligence" which proposed what is now called the Turing test as a criterion of intelligence, though at the time that was not articulated as a problem separate from artificial intelligence.
+Already in 1950, Alan Turing published an article titled "Computing Machinery and Intelligence," which proposed what is now called the Turing test as a criterion of intelligence, though at the time that was not articulated as a problem separate from artificial intelligence.
 The proposed test includes a task that involves the automated interpretation and generation of natural language.